-These resources will show you how you can set an engineering project so that you can deliver the content in a holistic manner.
-The project approach is another way to involve employers in the delivery of these qualifications.
+These resources will show you how you can set a health and social care-related project so that you can deliver the content in a holistic manner.

 Qualifications calculator

 This tool helps you and your learners to make sure that the right number and combination of units is chosen for a selected qualification.